itsdawei/dpvis/docs/examples/edit_distance.md

 - Given two strings `str1` and `str2`, what is the minimum number of edits
 - to convert `str1` to `str2`?
 - Each edit costs 1, and is either an add, delete, or replace.
-- Goal: find minimum cost set of edits that converts from `str1` to `str2`.
+- Goal: find a minimum cost set of edits that converts `str1` to `str2`.

 ## Dynamic Programming Solution